inrupt/solid-common-vocab-js/README.md

 # The Linked data Integration Toolkit (LIT) for Javascript
-This toolkit is intended to contain a number of libraries, that collectively make up the LIT.
+This toolkit is intended to contain a number of libraries, that collectively make up the LIT for Javascript.
 These libraries are intended to be used by Javascript developers working with RDF.

 ## lit-vocab-term-js
-A very simple wrapper library for developers that provides convenient access to the terms defined in RDF vocabularies (e.g. the classes and properties defined in vocabularies like http://schema.org, or FOAF).
+A very simple library that provides easy access to the individual terms (i.e. the classes and properties) defined in RDF vocabularies, such as http://schema.org, FOAF, VCard, LDP, ActivityStreams, etc.).

-A major benefit of this library is that it provides easy access to any `rdfs:label` or `rdfs:comment` values defined on the terms, and provides ease-to-use support for multi-lingual values for these labels, comments or message strings.
+A major feature of this library is that it provides easy access to any `rdfs:label` or `rdfs:comment` values provided for vocabulary terms, and provides easy-to-use support for multi-lingual values for these labels and comments (and generic message strings).

 ## RDF library support
-This library is intended to act as a simple wrapper around existing low-level RDF Javascript libaries, like RdfExt or rdflib.js, although we also provide a very simple base implementation that has no RDF library dependency at all.
+This library is intended to act as a simple wrapper around existing low-level RDF Javascript libaries (such as RdfExt or rdflib.js), meaning LIT vocab term instances can be used easily with these libraries.
+We also provide a simple implementation that has no RDF library dependency at all.

 We provide implementations for both rdf-ext (https ://github.com/rdf-ext/rdf-ext) and rdflib.js.
-Our rdf-ext library simply extends the class 'rdf.defaults.NamedNode', whereas our rdflib.js extension is not yet implemented.
+Our rdf-ext library simply extends the class 'rdf.defaults.NamedNode', and our rdflib.js extension extends the class 'Node'.

 ## Usage
 For detailed examples going beyond the common usages featured here, please see